-I’m a first generation immigrant born in the U.K to Polish parents who, by various means and actions and tragic events, found themselves in a small town called Hucknall, just outside of Nottingham in 1943 repairing Spitfire engines for the Royal Air Force.
+I’m a first generation immigrant born in the U.K to Polish parents who, by various means and actions and tragic events, found themselves in a small town called Hucknall, just outside of Nottingham in 1943, repairing Spitfire engines for the British Royal Air Force.

 I understand this doesn’t sit well with everyone.
 For some this isn’t how they see a business being successful at all.
 For these folk it’s a simple formula: business = money and money = business

 There’s no half-way house here.
 No room for negotiation brother.

 Money is the culture.
 Money is everything.
 Time is money.
 Money makes the world go round.
 Money CAN buy you love (and anything else you heart desires.)
 The more money you make, the more successful you become.
 Simple.
 So make money!
 At whatever cost!
 Doesn’t matter if you can’t sleep well at night in full knowledge your product or service is flawed and someone else suffers for it.
 Get over it!
 It is what it is!

 I’m not so naive to be living in a land of unicorn smiles and pot head pixies drinking from fountains of rainbow love.
 I know a business has to make money, of course I do, but I see making money as a result of having done the right thing.
 And in that sense it’s all about how you do your business.
 That’s the ethical business culture I want to grow.

 It’s about the story you tell, the values you share, the integrity you display (yes, even when no one’s looking) and the people you can help.
 You do that right you’ll make money AND sleep well at night.

 It’s not an easy journey but it’s not an idealistic utopian dream either.
 My Dad’s voice echoes through my head “Nothing’s for free son.
 You gotta work at it whatever it is.
 Work at it hard as you can and don’t make the excuses why things don’t be working out how you think they’re gonna be working out when they don’t be working out.”
 I smile because I know his grammar’s wrong but he’s right on point.